 Antidepressant Birth Defects

 Studies show that selective serotonin re-uptake inhibitors (SSRIs) like Zoloft, Prozac, Lexapro, and Celexa significantly increase the risk of birth defects when taken within the first trimester of pregnancy.
 These risks are also extended to other antidepressants such as Cymbalta and Effexor, which are serotonin and norepinephrine reuptake inhibitors (SNRIs).

-Unfortunately, these risks were not passed on to consumers, according to numerous SSRI lawsuits, SNRI lawsuits and class action lawsuits that accuse drug makers of negligently marketing, manufacturing, and selling these drugs to women.
+Unfortunately, these birth defects risks were not passed on to consumers, according to numerous SSRI lawsuits, SNRI lawsuits and class action lawsuits that accuse drug makers of negligently marketing, manufacturing, and selling these drugs to women.

 Some key study findings used in SNRI birth defect lawsuits and SSRI birth defect lawsuits include:

-- A 2005 Danish study that found infants are 60 percent more likely to develop heart problems if the mother took antidepressants during the first trimester.
+- A 2005 Danish study that found infants are 60 percent more likely to develop heart problems if the mother took antidepressants during pregnancy in the first trimester.

 - A 2006 study published in The New England Journal of Medicine (NEJM) that found that infants born to mothers who took antidepressants after the 20th week of pregnancy were 6 times more likely to have PPHN.

 - A 2007 study published in NEJM found SSRI pregnancy use was linked to a higher risk of the brain and skull defects anencephaly and craniosynostosis, and omphalocele — a birth defect in which the infant’s intestine or other abdominal organs stick out of the belly button.

 - A 2009 study published in the British Medical Journal found that using more than one type of antidepressant during the first trimester resulted in a four-fold increased risk of septal heart defects.

 Other antidepressant birth defect studies have yielded similar findings.

 Depakote Birth Defects